Assess Pupil Progress Across a Variety of Curriculums

 Can you compare frameworks?

-We cannot use a singlesystem for all pupils.
+We cannot use a single levelling system for all pupils.
 Each assessment framework has to align to the curriculum it is for.

 Our frameworks use a range of level structures.
 Some are defined by the DfE, linking to End of Year outcomes etc. We have created our own level structures where there is no guidance from the DfE or it is not suitable.